 4013 Armory Oaks Drive

 Nashville, Tennessee 37204-4577

 Applicants must submit a personal statement as part of the application process.
 The personal statement provides prospective students an opportunity to share their perspective on a number of specified topics.
 Please refer to the personal statement question on the application for specific information regarding the personal statement requirement and the topics to be addressed.

-The fee for filing an application to Nashville School of Law is $50.00 for applications received by May 15.
+The fee for filing an application to Nashville School of Law is $50.00 for applications received on or before May 16, 2022.
+For applications received May 17 through June 15, the fee is $100.00.
 The application will not be deemed complete until this fee has been paid.
 Applicants have the following four options for paying this fee: